gridshadow/DeploymentTest/README.md

     specific subdirectory in the `gh-pages` branch
   * Publish the Doxygen for the *latest* (development) code to the `latest` subdirectory in the gh-pages branch
+  * Create branches for patches to major.minor release builds

 ## Setup